-The immediate identification of students who may be struggling in a course (didactic or clinical) is important to address the difficulty in a timely, structured manner.
+The immediate identification of learners who may be struggling in a course (didactic or clinical) is important to address the difficulty in a timely, structured manner.
 Struggling in a course may be defined as failure of an assessment, borderline performance on an assessment, failure to complete or submit an assessment, or concerns regarding unprofessional behaviour (see below).

 Unprofessional behaviour includes repeated inappropriate behaviour, as well as one-off incidents that may be disruptive.
-The inappropriate behaviour or incident may apply to interactions with faculty, staff, students, patients, other health care professionals and colleagues.
+The inappropriate behaviour or incident may apply to interactions with faculty, staff, learners, patients, other health care professionals and colleagues.
 Examples of unprofessional behaviour may include, but not limited to,

-- Persistent tardiness/lateness without valid and reasonable cause - Inappropriate attire, failure to comply with dress code, lack of hygiene - No show for tests/labs, failure to submit assignments or repeated late submission of assignments - Reported incidents of non-participation to group/team collaborative assignments - Inappropriate emails (tone, volume of emails, lack of response) - Offensive and abusive language, verbal or written - Intimidation or bullying, blaming - Mistreatment and disrespect of others
+- Persistent tardiness/lateness without valid and reasonable cause - Inappropriate attire, failure to comply with dress code, lack of hygiene - No show for tests/labs, failure to submit assignments or repeated late submission of assignments - Reported incidents of non-participation to group/team collaborative assignments - Inappropriate emails (tone, volume of emails, lack of response) - Not replying to Program/course emails requiring a response - Failure to follow mandatory Program requirements, policies and procedures - Offensive and abusive language, verbal or written - Intimidation or bullying, blaming - Mistreatment and disrespect of others

-Immediately upon identifying a student in difficulty the course faculty / clinical coordinator:
+Immediately upon identifying a learner in difficulty the course faculty / clinical coordinator:

-- is required to meet with the student about their substandard performance - will record the discussion that takes place and put together, with the input of the student, a learning plan - will notify the appropriate Program Communication Liaison (PCL) / Clinical Liaison Officer (CLO) / Clinical Course Supervisor (CCS) - All meeting and referrals for support will be documented and presented to the student for acknowledgement and signature
+- is required to meet with the learner about their substandard performance - will record the discussion that takes place and put together, with the input of the learner, a learning plan - will notify the appropriate Program Communication Liaison (PCL) / Clinical Liaison Officer (CLO) / Clinical Course Supervisor (CCS) - All meeting and referrals for support will be documented and presented to the learner for acknowledgement and signature

-The PCL/CLO/CCS will bring all cases of students who are experiencing difficulty to the Academic Oversight Committee (Oversight).
-The in-camera discussion of a student at Oversight is a constructive, student-success oriented mechanism that serves to determine whether the student's difficulties are specific to an individual topic or more broad - based, demonstrating a pattern of emergent themes.
-For most cases discussed, at Oversight, it is expected that the student will progress onto success.
+The PCL/CLO/CCS will bring all cases of learners who are experiencing difficulty to the Academic Oversight Committee (Oversight).
+The in-camera discussion of a learner at Oversight is a constructive, learner-success oriented mechanism that serves to determine whether the learner's difficulties are specific to an individual topic or more broad - based, demonstrating a pattern of emergent themes.
+For most cases discussed, at Oversight, it is expected that the learner will progress onto success.

-Student in Professionalism Difficulty Review Process
+Learner in Professionalism Difficulty Review Process

-- a) Following the identification of unprofessional behaviours documented by faculty, staff, students or others, the process will follow the above outlined process and will be brought to Academic Oversight by the stream specific PCL. - b) A second learning plan may be put in place with the input of the student. - c) A mandatory referral to the University of Toronto, Department of Radiation Oncology (UTDRO) Director of Equity, Inclusion, and Professionalism will be made for support.
-Please review the EDI website here for more information and contact program leadership to make the referral. - d) If there are continued unprofessional behaviours reported to the PCL, the student will be referred to meet with the Director, MRS Program and/or Chair, Michener.
-This meeting could result in one of three actions: - i. no further action is taken, or, - ii. a third Learning Plan is put in place with the input of the student, or, - iii. the student is referred to UTDRO Vice-Chair, Education and the UTDRO Director of Equity, Inclusion, and Professionalism. - e) If there continues to be incidents of unprofessional behaviour reported to the PCL, the student will be referred to Director, MRS Program/Chair and the student's case will be brought forward to the Board of Examiners, with a recommendation for a change in academic status for professionalism.
+- Following the identification of unprofessional behaviours documented by faculty, staff, learners or others, the process will follow the above outlined process and will be brought to Academic Oversight by the stream specific PCL. - b) A second learning plan may be put in place with the input of the learner. - c) A mandatory referral to the University of Toronto, Department of Radiation Oncology (UTDRO) Director of Equity, Inclusion, and Professionalism will be made for support.
+Please review the EDI website here for more information and contact program leadership to make the referral. - d) If there are continued unprofessional behaviours reported to the PCL, the learner will be referred to meet with the Director, MRS Program and/or Chair (Academic Programs), Michener.
+This meeting could result in one of three actions: - i. no further action is taken, or, - ii. a third Learning Plan is put in place with the input of the learner, or, - iii. the learner is referred to UTDRO Vice-Chair, Education and the UTDRO Director of Equity, Inclusion, and Professionalism. - e) If there continues to be incidents of unprofessional behaviour reported to the PCL, the learner will be referred to Director, MRS Program/Chair and the learner's case will be brought forward to the Board of Examiners, with a recommendation for a change in academic status for professionalism.